kflavin/importer/README.md

 #### Destroy a stack

-This will delete all components, _including the S3 bucket_:
+This will delete all components, _including the S3 bucket_ and any staged files!:

 ```bash
 ./teardown.sh rc